And we are back at it, Rush Limbaugh, the Excellence in Broadcasting Network.

 We should get first dibs in the oil.

-And of course, the answer was we're the big superpower.
+And of course, the answer was, we're the big superpower.

 We have to appear magnanimous.

-Uh there's already enough hatred and disgust for us.
+There's already enough hatred and disgust for us.

 So we have to let the little guys have a stab at some wealth.

-That the United States has really just run around the world and co-opted everything.
+It's what Obama and his gang believe, that the United States has really just run around the world and co-opted everything.

-And uh it's not fair.
+And it's not fair.

-So important.
+So forth.

-Trump's Trump doesn't buy that, of course.
+Trump doesn't buy that, of course.

 And his thinking is common sense.

-Hey, look, if Iraq, if Iraq is in danger of falling, and if we go in there to save it, and there's an immense reservoir of oil there, why the hell shouldn't it be ours?
+Hey, look, if Iraq is in danger of falling, and if we go in there to save it, and there's an immense reservoir of oil there, why the hell shouldn't it be ours?

 We're the ones that saved it.